Forming Heat Exchangers With Pulsed Electrochemical Machining (PECM)

 Despite the diversity in end applications, the essentials of form and function remain the same, whether you have aerospace engines, microprocessor cooling, or catalysis reactions in mind.
 These essentials include several common issues in manufacturing heat exchangers for optimal efficiency.

-Figure 1: Comparative heat flux for a variety of applications*
+Comparative heat flux for a variety of applications.
+Source: PNNL

-Figure 2: high aspect features in an IBM thermal conduction module*
+High aspect features in an IBM thermal conduction module.
+Source: IBM

 Using thin walls in a heat exchanger makes it easier to transfer heat between hot and cold regions, boosting the heat exchanger’s overall efficiency.
 However, many manufacturing processes rely on thermal or contact techniques for forming wall features, which can cause thin-walled channels to deform.
 These deformations can lead to a few potential issues including irregular channel sizes (resulting in un-even heat flow), interference with a mating component, or a lack of effective bonding in a brazed configuration.

-Figure 3: rocket engine combustion chamber with cooling channels*
+Rocket engine combustion chamber with cooling channels.
+Source: Kostas Makris

 Material choice can have a critical influence on the overall heat exchanger efficiency.
 Design engineers are faced with a complex material optimization decision between thermal resistivity, matching the coefficient of expansion, bonding or joining concerns, corrosion, system mass, and cost.

 Many low temperature applications utilize aluminum alloys due to its machinability and formability, low cost, low weight, and high thermal conductivity.
 However, higher heat flux or higher temperature applications often require more advanced material choices.